 Resumes can be hard to start.
-In the Career Services handbook there are suggestions on how to format your resume, but the hard part is knowing where to start.
+In the Career & Internship Services handbook there are suggestions on how to format your resume, but the hard part is knowing where to start.
 Trying to sort through your experiences and figure out what to put on your resume can be a difficult process.

 Now look at the job description of the position you are applying for.
 This will help you choose from your experiences which ones will help you land the job.
 For instance, if you are applying for a position working in an office filing papers, your job shadow of the school secretary would be more beneficial to put on your resume than volunteering at an animal shelter walking dogs.
 Walking dogs still may be beneficial because it shows responsibility and good work ethic, but it is not related to the position you are applying for.
 Just because it is not directly related do not delete it from your list.
-Since you often tweak resumes to correlate with the position you are applying for, I suggest that you keep this document on your desktop so that you can update it whenever you gain a new job, internship, or volunteer experience.
+Since you often tweak resumes to correlate with the position you are applying for, I suggest you keep this document on your desktop so you can update it whenever you gain a new job, internship, or volunteer experience.
 This will make it a lot easier to tailor your resume for any future job descriptions because you will not have to try to rethink all of your experiences all over again.

 Now you are almost there.
 All you have left is to plug and chug!
 The next step after you pick the experiences that pertain to the job you are applying for.
 It is time to choose your action verbs to start off each of the descriptions of your duties.
 It is important to try to use different action verbs throughout your resume to describe your duties to show you’re well-rounded and to keep the reader interested.